Gravio HubKit Manual

 2. Name: Identifier for the Webhook

-3. Custom Path: Alphanumeric characters (8 or more) after "/webhook/urls/"
+3. Custom Path: Path string after "/webhook/urls/"

-4. Payload Format: Select GET/POST
+4. Payload Format: Select the format of incoming data

 5. Authentication Type: None or BASIC authentication